kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 ### 1. Provisioning Infrastructure

-Terraform, an open-source Infrastructure as Code (IaC) tool  simplifies infrastructure management with its declarative configuration language.
+Terraform, is an open-source Infrastructure as Code (IaC) tool that simplifies infrastructure management with its declarative configuration language.
 It supports multiple cloud providers and efficient provisioning.

 In this deployment, Terraform creates the following [resources](https://github.com/kevingonzalez7997/Terraform_D5/blob/main/main.tf):